 Benefits to Employees

 Aside from maintaining a better work-life balance, employees benefit from flex-scheduling in many ways.
 Flex-schedules allow workers to lower incurred personal costs.
 It helps employees save money on commuting, because they are paying less for gas.
 In regards to working parents, the average family can spend thousands of dollars on childcare in the summer, alone (Meares, 2014).
 A flexible work schedule can allow a parent to cover child care by working a day or two from home each week, reducing costs by around 20% (Meares, 2014).
-As long as employees are performing up to productivity standards, flex-schedules allows employees greater flexibility with other outside commitments.
+As long as employees are performing up to productivity standards, flex-schedules allow employees greater flexibility with other outside commitments.
 In a study conducted to understand the benefits of flex-schedules, in a nine-month period they found that workers had achieved more, were sick less often, worked longer hours, and were happier in their work (Gaskell, 2016).
 The study was replicated and additionally it found that employees were less prone to burnout and psychological stress (Gaskell, 2016).
 With flexible schedules, workers are able to maintain better mental and physical health.

 Benefits to Employers